Abdullah-TU/Deep-Learning-Projects/README.md

 - 😯 Surprise
 - 😑 Disgusted
 - 😨 Fear

-Features: The images
+- Features: The images
-the images serve as the features or inputs to the model.
+The images serve as the features or inputs to the model.
 These images contain visual information that the model will use to make predictions about the corresponding emotions. the gray-scale images of faces with dimensions of 48x48 pixels.
 Each pixel in the image represents a feature value.
 The dataset consists of 35,685 examples of these images.